wp-plugins/real-post-slider-lite/readme.txt

 == Changelog ==

-= 1.9.5 =
+= 2.0 =

-* Added link to enhanced, premium version.
+Fixed a bug that limited the number of posts that could be used.

 == Arbitrary section ==